jn-programutveckling/project-model/model/project-plan.md

 # Background

 Explain why there is a need for the project and describe the original idea behind it.
-Tie that to the project goals and perhaps also how the project can contribute to overall business benefit.
+Tie that to the project purpose and perhaps also how the project can contribute to overall business benefit.

 # Purpose